kwalczak80/melting-gerry/README.md

 [Back to Top](#table-of-contents)

 ### **Play game**
 * Before the game starts, the user will be asked to choose a category number from which the random word will be selected.
-The game is challenging; therefore, the difficulty of guessing the word will vary.
+The game is challenging; therefore, the difficulty of guessing the word will vary for each game.
 Some words can only contain three letters to guess, while others can even have fifteen letters (random selection).
 * Currently, in the game, there are five-word categories to choose from:
     * Animals
     * Job and occupation